 - 1. As watchful shepherds of Messiah's flock, make spiritual preparation by praying for divine protection over the congregation in its coming out, gathering and going out. - 2.
 As representatives of congregational leadership, dress modestly and appropriately for the social setting of worship.
 Avoid damaged jeans, cut-offs and shorts.
 Please cover all tattoos.
-Ladies, please avoid cleavage revealing tops.
-Men will wear a kippah or hat.
-Do not wear a tallit while on duty. - 3.
+Ladies, please avoid cleavage revealing tops. - 3.
 Be attentive to personal hygiene.
 Carry breath mints, if needed.
-Avoid using strong-fragranced deodorants, perfumes, after-shave or other scents that others would find repellent or might cause an allergic reaction. - 4.
+Avoid using strongfragranced deodorants, perfumes, after-shave or other scents that others would find repellent or might cause an allergic reaction. - 4.
 Report for duty in a mentally and physically fit condition.
 Be aware of the drowsy effects of prescription or OTC medications that could impair one's motor responses.